Satisfactory Academic Progress (SAP) Policy - Graduate and Professional Students

 Students must maintain a cumulative GPA equal to or above the following minimum GPA on all coursework applicable to their degree level, and taken during their degree program.

 All graduate and professional programs other than those listed below must maintain a minimum 3.0 cumulative GPA:

-Students dismissed from a graduate of professional program are not considered to be making SAP.
+Students dismissed from a graduate or professional program are not considered to be making SAP.